nizzzwa/my-saves/README.md

 #### UI / UX
 - Dark mode default, light mode toggle (persisted in `localStorage`)
 - Fully mobile responsive — sidebar slides in/out
-- Onboarding screen for new users
+- Onboarding screen for new users with step-by-step instructions
-- Import modal with 3-step instructions
 - Fonts: **Instrument Serif** (logo) + **DM Sans** (UI)

 ### Deploy

 The app is a single `index.html` file.
-The easiest way to deploy it:
+Deploy it on GitHub Pages for free:

 1. Push `index.html` to a GitHub repository
 2. Go to **Settings → Pages**
 3. Set source to **Deploy from branch: main / root**
+4. Click **Save**

-4. Your app will be live at `https://<your-username>.github.io/<repo-name>`
+Your app will be live at `https://<your-username>.github.io/<repo-name>` within a minute or two.

-### AI Categorisation

-The app includes an AI categorise feature that calls the Anthropic API directly from the browser.

-- Batches 30 posts per request
-- Updates bucket counts in real time as batches complete
-- Supports Cancel and Undo

-To use it, you'll need an [Anthropic API key](https://console.anthropic.com).
-Enter it in the app settings when prompted.

-> **Note:** Your API key is stored only in your browser's `localStorage` and is never sent anywhere except directly to `api.anthropic.com`.

 ### App File Structure

 ```
 /
-├── index.html              # Production deploy file (empty seed data)
+├── index.html              # Production deploy file
 └── saves-organizer.html    # Dev file with seed data for testing
 ```